Avondale, AZ Burn Injury Claims | Phillips Law Group

 Reach out to our licensed Avondale burn injury lawyers to learn about your rights and potential legal options.
 We are available 24 hours a day, seven days a week to schedule a free consultation whenever it is convenient for you.

-We have recovered over $750 million in compensation for our clients and do not charge any upfront fees for our services unless we help you obtain compensation through a settlement or verdict.
+We have recovered over $1 billion in compensation for our clients and do not charge any upfront fees for our services unless we help you obtain compensation through a settlement or verdict.